MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-features.md

 In the [previous article](end-user-license.md), you learned that what you can do with dashboards, reports, and apps (content) in the Power BI service depends on three things: your user license, your organization's subscription, and where content is stored.

 This article lists which Power BI features are available to *consumers* like you.
-By definition, *consumers* use a free license to work in the Power BI service (not Power BI Desktop) and are members of organizations that have Premium subscriptions
+By definition, *consumers* use a free license to work in the Power BI service (not Power BI Desktop) and are members of organizations that have Premium subscriptions.

 <art>